pollination/lbt-honeybee/README.md

 * honeybee-energy
 * honeybee-radiance

-Note that the plugin does not include any simulation engines and only Python libraries.
+Note that the plugin does not include any simulation engines and it only contains the Python libraries.

 ## Sources